radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 #### Session Opening and Closing

 Session tracking is subject to Denial-of-Service (DoS) attacks due to the ability of an attacker to forge UDP traffic.
-RADIUS/DTLS servers SHOULD use the stateless cookie tracking technique described in {{!RFC6347, Section 4.2.1}}.
+RADIUS/DTLS servers SHOULD use the stateless cookie tracking technique described in {{!RFC6347, Section 4.2.1}} for DTLS 1.2 and {{RFC9147, Section 5.1}} for DTLS 1.3.
 DTLS sessions SHOULD NOT be tracked until a ClientHello packet has been received with an appropriate Cookie value.
 Server implementation SHOULD have a way of tracking DTLS sessions that are partially set up.
 Servers MUST limit both the number and impact on resources of partial sessions.